openmpf/openmpf-docker/README.md

 If you built the runtime images before, then run the following command to remove the old containers and volumes:

-- `docker-compose down`
+- `docker-compose down -v`

-Create the new runtime images:
+Make sure that `OPENMPF_PROJECTS_PATH` is set correctly in `.env`, then run the following command to create the new runtime images:

 - `docker-compose build`